provectus/kafka-ui/README.md

 ![Create Topic](images/Create_topic_kafka-ui.gif)

-For more comfortable work you can navigate from connectors to consumers through their topics, ability to read and write to all of the topics used by the connectors, overview topic`s settings.
+It's possible to jump from connectors view to corresponding topics and from a topic to consumers (back and forth) for more convenient navigation.``` connectors, overview topic`s settings.

 ![Connector_Topic_Consumer](images/Connector_Topic_Consumer.gif)